 Students who have been dismissed from the Physician Assistant Program (the "PA Program") may appeal the decision of dismissal to the Academic Appeals Committee (the "Appeals Committee").
 See Academic Probation Policy and Academic Dismissal Policy.
-To initiate such an appeal, the student must deliver a written appeal by overnight mail, United States Postal Service or personal delivery addressed to the Chair of the Appeals Committee, Tracey Kramar, MS, PA-C at 163 William Street, 5th floor, New York, NY 10038.
-Alternatively, the written appeal may be sent as an e-mail attachment to the Chair of the Appeals Committee at tkramar@pace.edu.
+To initiate such an appeal, the student must send an email to the Chair of the Appeals Committee.
+The name and email address will be listed in their dismissal letter.